jakwuh/webtip/tips/28-08-2017/Readme.md

 Yay!
 It works.

-> Beyond the scope of this tutorial, [deploy keys](https://developer.github.com/v3/guides/managing-deploy-keys/) are usually used for setting up CI/CD instead of directly passing your identity with a `ssh -A` option.
+> Beyond the scope of this tutorial, [deploy keys](https://developer.github.com/v3/guides/managing-deploy-keys/) are usually used for setting up CI/CD as a safer alternative to directly passing your identity with a `ssh -A` option.

 ### 4. ssh .bashrc